 THE ACADEMY IN FRANCE

-Napoléon reorganized the Institut in 1803 and increased its membership.
-The members were given exclusive rights and unprecedented power to admit and honor works shown in the Salons.
-Napoléon’s gift of control to a handful of individuals was part of his plan to ensure total control of art now yoked to his propaganda machine.
+When he came into Imperial power, Napoléon reorganized the Institut in 1803 and increased its membership.
+The members were given exclusive rights and unprecedented power to admit and honor works shown in the Salons or public exhibitions of the visual arts.
+Napoléon’s gift of control to a handful of individuals was part of his plan to ensure total dominance of art now yoked to his propaganda machine.
 The Salon, in its modern form, now showed the works of all artists, deemed worth of admission, not just the members of the Academy.
 The Institut also awarded the Grand Prix de Rome to Beaux-Arts students (males only).
-When Napoléon fell from power in 1814, the Restoration government sought to reestablish the historical link between the old Royal Academy and the Institut, which also managed to control the Ecole de Beaux-Arts, even though the two bodies were theoretically separate.
+When Napoléon fell from power in 1814, the Restoration government sought to reestablish the historical link between the old Royal Academy and the Institut, which also managed to control the École de Beaux-Arts, even though the two bodies were theoretically separate.

-The connections between the Academy, the Ecole, and the government varied with the ruler in power who could intervene or not in the affairs of the art world.
-Nevertheless, the Academy exercised a great deal of power over the world of French art, and by extension, over all other serious art worlds, for French art had established an hegemony in Europe.
-The forty members of the Academy held fourteen chairs in painting, eight in sculpture and in architecture, four in engraving and six in music and controlled the Beaux-Arts curriculum and the contents of the annual Salon exhibitions.
+For the rest of the century, the Academy sought to continue the basic foundational purpose of the Louis XIV–the state would be the main patron for the artists and could, therefore could keep art in check and guide artistic production for the purposes of the ruling class.
+The connections between the Academy, the École, and the government varied with the ruler in power who could intervene or not in the affairs of the art world.
+Nevertheless, the Academy exercised a great deal of power over the world of French art, and by extension, over all other serious art worlds, for French art had established an hegemony in Europe in the seventeenth century and was determined to maintain its monopoly on the quality of the visual and literary arts.
+The forty members of the Academy held fourteen chairs in painting, eight in sculpture and in architecture, four in engraving and six in music and controlled the Beaux-Arts curriculum and the contents of the annual Salon exhibitions until the mid 1860s when the fortress that was the Academy began to crack.

 Also listen to: “The Academy and the Avant-Garde“